Full potential of the SAW process

 The potential to maximize results

-Understanding the SAW process and the important roles of flux and wire consumables can help an operation realize the full potential of the process.
+Understanding the SAW process and the important roles of flux and wire consumables can help operations realize its full potential.